“and they devoted themselves

 How long do small groups last?

 Our initial small group session aligned with the Lenten season, beginning in early March and lasting about twelve weeks.
-A fall session is currently taking place, with an Advent study by Adam Hamilton, titled Incarnation, to begin soon.
+Some groups choose to meet for a 10-week to 12-week session, take a short break, then begin another session.